magmasource/MAGMA/README.md

 ```
 git checkout develop
 ```
+Replace 'develop' with 'MAGMA' if you want to build the MAGMA/MCS version of the executables.

 ### Prerequisites ###
-To build the standalone (GUI) version of MELTS on MacOS or Linux, you need the following additional system and software resources:
+To build the standalone (GUI) version of MELTS on MacOS or Linux (including the Windows Subsystem for Linux), you need the following additional system and software resources:

 - PORT3 software library, available as a [submodule in the xMELTS git repository](https://gitlab.com/ENKI-portal/port3)
 - An X11 installation that includes the package `openmotif`
 - A C compiler (preferably clang, but [GCC](https://www.amazon.com/gp/product/B00SWS1KWO/ref=ox_sc_act_title_1?ie=UTF8&psc=1&smid=AAZG7FJ20LXBR) suffices), as well as a FORTRAN compiler for the `port3` package

+To build the command line (Melts-batch) version of MELTS on MacOS, Linux or native Windows, you need only the C compiler.
+You should not need a FORTRAN compiler.

+- (Windows) Install [MSYS2](https://www.msys2.org/), either directly, or by installing the [Rtools](https://cran.r-project.org/bin/windows/Rtools/rtools40.html) package.
+    - Open the MSYS2 MSYS terminal.
+Type the commands `pacman -Su`, then `pacman -S --needed base-devel mingw-w64_x86-toolchain`
+    - Optionally install clang with the command `pacman -S mingw-w64_x86-clang`.
+    - You will need MSYS2 / Rtools on the machine used to run Melts-batch so that required runtime libraries can be installed.

-**Install the build prerequisites:**
+**Install the standalone (GUI) build prerequisites:**

 1. Ensure that a C compiler and a FORTRAN compiler are available on your system.
 1. Install `X11` and `openmotif`.